The Thinker: Similar sculptures

-Repetitive portrayals of individuals, both male and female, have been depicted in physical form while in the process of contemplation or grieving.
+Sculptors have depicted seated, contemplative figures for thousands of years.

 The "Karditsa Thinker" is a Neolithic clay figurine found in the area of Karditsa in Thessaly, Greece.
 This unique artifact, dated around 3900 BCE, during the Final Neolithic period (4500–3300 BCE), is a large solid clay figurine of a seated man.
 Despite some clumsiness in detail, it conveys the impression of a robust man looking upwards with a manly bearing.
 The figurine exhibits features of fully developed sculpture and is considered the largest Neolithic artifact found in Greece.
 The pronounced ithyphallic element, though mostly broken, along with its size, suggests a possible cultic character, possibly representing an agrarian deity associated with the fertility of the land.

 The Thinker from Yehud is an archaeological figurine discovered during salvage excavations in the Israeli city of Yehud.
 The figurine, which sits atop a ceramic jug in a posture resembling "The Thinker", dates back to the Middle Bronze Age II Palestine (c.
 1800–1600 BCE).
 It was found in a tomb accompanied by various items, including daggers, spearheads, an axe head, a knife, two male sheep, and a donkey, all likely buried as offerings.
 After its discovery, the broken jug had to be stabilised and restored before being displayed in the Canaanite Galleries of the Israel Museum in Jerusalem.